Los Angeles streets, 11–40: 34th Street

-34th Street has been renamed Jefferson Boulevard.
+Thirty-fourth street has been renamed Jefferson Boulevard.

 37th Street

-37th Street is renamed Bandini Boulevard east of the Los Angeles River, which it crosses.
+Thirty-seventh street is renamed Bandini Boulevard east of the Los Angeles River, which it crosses.

 40th Street

-40th Street had been renamed Santa Barbara Avenue, which has itself been renamed Martin Luther King, Jr. Boulevard in 1983.
-It is served by Metro Local line 40.
+Fortieth street had been renamed Santa Barbara Avenue, which has itself been renamed Martin Luther King Jr. Boulevard in 1983.
+It is served by Metro Local line 40 and a K Line underground station at Crenshaw Boulevard.